CreateNothing/Typo3AccessLinter/fluid-accessibility-linter/src/test/resources/testData/images/image-accessibility-documentation.md

 - Valid edge cases

 #### `enhanced-accessibility-issues.html`
-Contains examples that SHOULD trigger the EnhancedImageAccessibilityInspection:
+Contains examples that SHOULD trigger the ImageAccessibilityInspection:
 - Images with redundant phrases in alt text ("image of", "picture of", etc.)
 - Images using filenames as alt text
 - Images with placeholder alt text ("image", "untitled", etc.)